 - Class B: Sometimes described as camper vans, these may be the smallest of the three classes.
 For those concerned about parking space availability, Class B RVs may fit the bill.
 They are sometimes the least expensive motorhomes.
 They can be easier to drive and cost less to insure.

 - Class C: Class C RVs represent a middle ground.
-They may offer more living space than Class B camper-style RVs, but they may not be as large as Class A RVs.
+Class B camper-style RVs may offer more living space than Class A RVs.
+However, they may not be as large.
 This style typically has a separate cab for the driver and passenger and a sleeping compartment above the driving cab.

 Age of the Recreational Vehicle (RV)

-As with a car, a new RV may cost more to insure than a used one based on the condition of the RV and how expensive it is.
-As a result, a well-maintained older RV may have very reasonable premiums.
+As with a car, a new RV may cost more to insure than a used model.
+Factors such as the condition of the vehicle and its cost may impact RV insurance quotes.
+As a result, a well-maintained, but older RV may have very reasonable premiums.

 Frequency of Use